How Does Deodorant Work?

 Deodorant is a popular skincare product that helps keep underarms smelling fresh.
 Since it can not stop sweating, it is commonly used in winter to stop the odor from escaping pits.
 All human beings share one thing in common: stink.
 It’s a part of life, and each of us stinks uniquely.

 The culprit is the human microbiota, whether stinky feet, bad breath, or rank underarms.
 The collective group of microorganisms lives on or in the human body.
 There are up to one million bacteria in underarms per square inch, making them odor factories.
 Sweat plays a significant role in odor production, but it isn’t the sweat that stinks.
-Instead, it’s the byproducts bacteria spit out when chomping down on sweat.
+Instead, it’s the byproducts bacteria spit out when chomping on sweat.
 This is where deodorant comes in, killing or suppressing the bacteria by being mildly acidic to make it smell nicer.

 How does deodorant work?

-Modern deodorants don’t make smell fractionally fresher.
+Modern deodorants don’t make it smell fractionally fresher.
 They also serve as antiperspirants, reducing the amount of sweat.
 The modern antiperspirant was invented in the 1940s by a man spectacularly French named Jules Montenier.
 All-natural deodorants cover the little buggers with essential oils, salts, or alum, but whether they work depends more on the person and their situation.

 Eccrine lets out a water and salt solution to help cool down, while the apocrine gland lets out a mixture of fats and proteins.
 Bacteria then munch down on those apocrine secretions.
-It produces three primary odor compounds (3-methyl-2-hexenoic acid, 3-hydroxy-3-methyl hexanoic acid, 3-methyl-3-sulfanylhexan-1-ol).
+It produces three primary odor compounds (3-methyl-2-hexenoic acid, 3-hydroxy-3-methyl hexanoic acid, and 3-methyl-3-sulfanylhexan-1-ol).

 Deodorant chemical structure